obrunet/Spark_Computation_of_Connected_Component_in_Graphs/README.md

 comments about the experimental analysis outlining weak and strong points of the algorithms.
 3 points

 # Appendix
-including all the code code.
+including all the code.
 2 points code + interactive graph

 # References